raspberrypilearning/pick-your-favourite/en/step_4.md

 --- task ---

-Now open `index.html` and delete the content inside the `slot-1` div.
+Now, open `index.html` and delete the content inside the `slot-1` div.

 --- code ---
 ---